romanovichandrey/hn-library/README.md

     hn-dao/        The classes implement connection and CRUD operation with the database check the validity<br/>
     hn-service/    Services checkes the validity of data before sending to dao and form the extracted data for web application<br/>
     hn-web/        Controllers, Filters and Coontrollers for processing request and response, and generation view through JSP+Til<br/>
+#How does it work?

+There are two roles – the user and the admin.
+#user
+#admin